westridgegroup/wrg-cli/README.md

 # wrgcli:
-### Westridge Groups Client Enterprise grade built for the individual
+### Enterprise grade built for the individual

 ## Intro
-The terraform-azure-boostrap project provides an enterprise-ready backend using Azure resources.
-Using the terraform-azure-bootstrap, moves your Terraform state files to Azure Storage and uses an App Registration Client Id and Client Secret for authorization to Azure.
-This allows you to decouple the permissions from your account to that of the App Registration.
-It also allows you to share state files across your organization with other developers or CICD pipelines.
-Lastly, it allows you to release the same terraform code to different environments without overwriting state files and without modifying the terraform code or having some sort of pre-execution replacement script run.
+The wrgcli is a set of bash scripts meant to aid developers and operation personel in managment of the enviorment.
+This client wraps a number of well known tools with the guidance from Westridge Group to make tasks easier and faster to complete.

 ## Requirements